Davsan88/guidesAndNotes/aws_practitioner.md

 #### Public Cloud
 Public clouds are owned and operated by third-party cloud service providers, which deliver their computing resources like servers and storage over the Internet.
 AWS is an example of a public cloud provider.

+#### Hybrid Cloud
+A hybrid cloud combines public and private clouds, bound together by technology that allows data and applications to be shared between them.
+This provides businesses greater flexibility and more deployment options by allowing data and applications to move between private and public clouds.